dmorton714/baltimore/README.md

 | tickets 9.5mill | https://data.baltimorecity.gov/datasets/d2a2330d6a374ad39a24a0d7f7b58f19_0/explore |

+## Getting Started
+To run this project locally:

 ###  Virutal Environment Instructions

 1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
-1. Create a virtual environment in the project folder.
+- Create a virtual environment in the project folder.
-1. Activate the virtual environment.
+- Activate the virtual environment.
-1. Install the required packages.
+- Install the required packages.
-1. When you are done working on your repo, deactivate the virtual environment.
+- When you are done working on your repo, deactivate the virtual environment.

 ### Virtual Environment Commands
 | Command | Linux/Mac | GitBash |